This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ReinventSweet #CollectiveBias

 Instructions

-- Preheat oven to 350 degrees.
-Line a baking sheet with parchment paper (this is a must, BUTTERFINGER®can be sticky!).
+- Preheat the oven to 350°F. Line a baking sheet with parchment paper (this is a must, candy can be sticky!).

-- Place BUTTERFINGER® Fun Size Candy bars into an airtight plastic bag and using a mallet, crush into a coarse mixture.
+- Place the candy bars into an airtight plastic bag and using a mallet, crush into coarse pieces.

-- In the bowl of your stand mixer fitted with a paddle attachment or large mixing bowl, cream together unsalted butter and sugar until light and fluffy.
+- In the bowl of your stand mixer fitted with a paddle attachment or large mixing bowl, cream together the butter and sugar until light and fluffy.

-- In another medium bowl, sift together flour through salt.
-Add half of the flour mixture, blend well and add the remainder.
+- In another medium bowl, sift together the flour, baking powder and salt.
+Add half of the flour mixture, blend and then add the remainder.
 The dough will be thick and dry.
-Finally, blend in BUTTERFINGER® Fun Size candy bars.
+Finally, fold in the candy bars.

-- Place heaping tablespoons of Chewy BUTTERFINGER® Sugar Cookie dough 2 inches apart on the baking sheet.
-Using the palm of your hand, flatten to approximately 1/2-1/4 inch thick.
+- Use a 1 or 1 1/2 tablespoon cookie scoop and place 2 inches apart on the baking sheet.
+Using the palm of your hand or the bottom of a glass, flatten to approximately 1/2-1/4 inch thick.

 - Bake for 11-12 minutes.
-Cookies will look semi-cooked but are complete.
-If you bake them too long, they won’t be chewy.
+Cookies will look semi-cooked, this is the time to take them out!
+If you bake them too long, they won't be chewy.
+Remove and move to a wire cooling rack.

-- If you’ve tried this recipe, come back and let us know how they were!
+- If you've tried this recipe, come back and let us know how they were in the comments or star ratings.

 My son (5 YO) and I try out a new dessert recipe every month.
 This recipe was really easy, even with his younger brother helping.
 Plus, they turned out pretty tasty.